nimpylib/pylib/src/pylib/Lib/time_impl/doc/nstrptime.rst

 .. warning:: In current implementation, whitespace in format string means itself AS-IS, unlike C or Python, where any whitespace means a serial of any whitespaces.
-If really wanting the behavior of C's, consider use `std/strscan`.
+If really wanting the behavior of C's, consider using `std/strscan`.

 .. warning:: Current `strptime` is just locale-unaware, when it comes to